This is the bug/patch tracker for Rockbox. Click here for more information.

 I could get some help here too ;)

-FS#12113which did an IRAM optimization to the current nsf implementation -- we should be abel to keep tor reinvent this as the speed up was massive (an example file is attached in this task as well).> Well i guess i could get some help here, maybe search for tunes that are cpu intensive.
+Ok, I have closed the duplicate tasks and linked those a related tasks.
+Additionally I linked FS#12113 which did an IRAM optimization to the current nsf implementation – we should be abel to keep tor reinvent this as the speed up was massive (an example file is attached in this task as well).

 I have attached an example for the manual enhancement using "GBS Nintendo Game Boy".
 You will need to change 3 parts of the manual section for each codec: